 The focus of advising in the School of Nursing is to assist students to successfully progress toward their educational objectives.
 The baccalaureate degree program is divided into two components: the lower division and the upper division.
-All lower division students will be advised by personnel in the Office of Nursing Student Support Services.
+All lower division students will be advised by personnel in the Office of Nursing Student Support Services and/or Nursing faculty.
 All upper division students are advised by Nursing faculty.
-It is very important that you meet with your assigned advisor each semester.
-Your advisor will speak with you about your academic plan of study as well as future employment and educational goals.
+It is very important that students meet with their assigned advisor each semester.
+The advisor will speak with students about their academic plan of study as well as future employment and educational goals.